eralston/Scantastic/README.md

-iScan
+Scantastic
 =====

-A basic checkout app for iOS
+A basic self-checkout app for borrowing anything with a barcode for iOS